braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Using_Shopify/shopify_data_in_braze.md

 # Shopify data in Braze

-## Personalization

-Using nested object support for custom events, Braze Shopify customers can use Liquid template variables of the nested event properties.
-The following tables list the Liquid templating variables for each event.
+> Using nested object support for custom events, Braze Shopify customers can use Liquid template variables of the nested event properties.

+After the app installation is complete, Braze automatically creates your webhook and ScriptTag integration with Shopify.
+See the following table for more details on how the supported Shopify events map to Braze custom events and custom attributes.

+## Supported Shopify events

 {% tabs %}
+{% tab Shopify Events %}
+{% subtabs global %}
-{% tab Product Viewed %}
+{% subtab Product Viewed %}
 **Event**: `shopify_product_viewed`<br>
 **Type**: [Custom Event]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/)

 {% raw %}
 | Variable | Liquid Templating |
 | --- | --- |